rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 ### The Language of Calendars

-Calendars, even informal ones, are one of humanity’s most important thinking tools.
+Calendars, even informal ones, are one of humanity’s oldest thinking tools.
 From agricultural days it was important to know when in the year to plough, to seed, to harvest and when to let fields lie fallow.
 Even as societies urbanized, it became important to have standards for time, so you can know when to expect certain weather, demarcate religious days, or even just meaningfully talk about the future.

-There’s no shortage of writing about the impact of our mechanization of time, but McLuhan is particularly concise:
+There’s no shortage of writing on the impact of our mechanization of time, but McLuhan is particularly concise:

 > The clock [or calendar, in our case] dragged man out of the world of seasonal rhythms and recurrence, as effectively as the alphabet had released him from the magical resonance of the spoken word and the tribal trap.
 This dual translation of the individual out of the grip of Nature and out of the clutch of the tribe was not without its own penalties.